 Requirements for HIPAA-Gmail

-Assuming that the services have been properly configured by IT professionals or the hosting provider, Google only permits you to store ePHI on the following core services: Gmail, Google Drive, Google Calendar, Google Sites, and Google, Apps Vault.
+Assuming that the services have been properly configured by IT professionals or the hosting provider, Google only permits you to store ePHI on the following core services: Gmail, Google Drive (Docs, Sheets, Slides, and Forms), Google Calendar, Hangouts (Chat feature only), Hangouts Meet, Keep, Sites, and Google Vault.

 In bringing your organization to compliance, your assigned security manager will collect all the necessary information (via the legally required security assessments and compliance reports) to choose the ideal HIPAA compliant email service.
 Bringing your communications into compliance with HIPAA laws is not simply a matter of using the right tools; it is a matter of using the right tools in the right way, making the proper efforts to educate your patients about HIPAA policies, documenting your compliance plan with detailed reports, and creating policies and procedures within your organization to ensure the security of ePHI.